Despite promises to talk, new Pakistan PM gets tough on insurgents

 The army says talking to them is meaningless unless they lay down their arms.
 But the Taliban themselves, enraged by a May 28 drone strike that killed their deputy chief, Wali-ur-Rehman, are in no mood for negotiations either.

-"We have authorized our people all over Pakistan to fully react if the government and security forces conduct operations against them," said one Taliban commander in the tribal western region of South Waziristan.
+"We have authorised our people all over Pakistan to fully react if the government and security forces conduct operations against them," said one Taliban commander in the tribal western region of South Waziristan.

 CONFUSION ON THE GROUND